 - a.
 Old-age pensions are split into contributory pensions (poac) and the means-tested non-contributory benefit for the elderly (poanc Social Pension).
-The splitting is based on both the benefit eligibility rules relating to age and income of the elderly and the observed total amount of this benefit in the dataset; - b.
-The unemployment benefit in the UDB is disaggregated into the contributory unemployment benefit (bunct) and the means-tested unemployment benefit (bunce).
-The disaggregation is based on the benefit rules: individual's unemployment benefit is classified as non-contributory if he/she meets the eligibility conditions and reports a compatible benefit amount; - c.
-The aggregate family benefits variable in the UDB is split into two components: the child benefit (bch) is calculated using the benefit rules, and the residual amount is placed in a separate variable (bfa Other family benefits). - d.
+The splitting is based on the new EU-SIC variables PY102G (Old-age benefits Contributory and non means-tested), PY103G (Old-age benefits -Non-Contributory and means-tested) and PY104G (Old-age benefits -Non-contributory and non means-tested) and on the benefit eligibility rules relating to age and income of the elderly and the observed total amount of this benefit in the dataset; - b.
+The unemployment benefit in the UDB is disaggregated into the contributory unemployment benefit (bunct) and the means-tested unemployment benefit (bunnc).
+The disaggregation is based on the new EU-SIC variables PY091G (Unemployment benefits Contributory and means-tested) and PY092G (Unemployment benefits Contributory and non-means-tested); - c.
+The aggregate family benefits variable in the UDB is split into two components: the child benefit (bch) is derived from the new EU-SIC variable HY053G (family/children-related allowances non-contributory and means-tested) and the residual amount (HY050G HY053G) is placed in a separate variable (bfa Other family benefits). - d.
 Social exclusion benefits are split into three components.
 First, the minimum income benefit (bsa00) is calculated using both the benefit rules and the age and income of the potential beneficiaries.
 Secondly, the CSI (Solidarity supplement for the elderly) (bsa0a) is calculated by applying the benefit rules.
 Finally, any residual amount is saved in a separate variable (bsa0t Other social assistance benefits).
+In the Portuguese EU-SILC 2015 the new variables hy061g, hy062g and hy064g are missing and have the flag=-2.
+This implies that hy060g=hy063g and all the hy060g amount is non-contributive and means tested.
+The option followed was to split bsa into bsa0a and bsa00 and make bsa0t=0 for all cases.